spencer-leopold/scoped-events/README.md

 # Usage

-You can use ScopedEvents directly, as an Event Dispatcher (singleton), or as a mixin to add the functionality to your own protoypes or objects.
+You can use ScopedEvents directly, as an Event Dispatcher (singleton), or as a mixin to add the functionality to your own prototypes or objects.

 # Details